gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 One problem with MOSFETS (well, with any switched semiconductor) is dealing with the gate drive when either:

-* A) The source voltage is not constant or at a point where the gate-source voltage for turn-on is not easy to acheive
+* A) The source voltage is not constant or at a point where the gate-source voltage for turn-on is not easy to achieve
 * B) The MOSFET is dealing with large voltages and so electrical isolation between the load and the drive circuitry is desired/required (normally by law)

 In these cases, the gate drive has to be **isolated**.